-A couple things to note about this… First, I aimed to connect with the individual and to immediately add value.
-Connections are personal and this strategy is open to customization, so take a moment to think how you can connect and add immediate value to any subset of people you’d like to target.
+A couple things to note about this… First, I aimed to connect with the individual and immediately add value.
+Connections are personal and this strategy is open to customization, so take a moment to think of how you can connect and add immediate value to any subset of people you’d like to target.

 Second, I was immediately providing the individual with a favor, which reduced the friction to boldly ask for a favor in return.
 This reduces the chance of rejection, it also reduces the personal impact of being rejected.
 Why?
 Because I felt like I was providing for the greater good of our alumni, which made it matter less to me when someone would turn me down.
 This was undoubtedly a win-win on all sides, which felt good.
 And feeling good during a cold call makes a big difference.

 I would perform this cold calling technique on several people at the same company who would end up sending my resume to the same hiring manager or recruiter involved with the job REQ.
 When executed correctly, eventually I would get a call back from the manager/recruiter who would either a.) beg me to stop having dispersed individuals in their company forward my resume or b.) bring me into the company for an interview.
 Either way, I was getting noticed, which was exactly my intention.

 This is the side door.
 Through this method I received several interviews at top companies.

 You might be asking how I got the list of phone numbers to contact people in the first place.
 Sometimes people will put this information on their LinkedIn profile but many cases not.
 This leads into my next topic…

 3. Building the call list

 When you have someone to contact but the phone number isn’t provided on their LinkedIn profile, there’s a couple things you can do…